A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Background

-where $\phi: \mathrm{S}\rightarrow \mathrm{S}$ denotes a function determining the next underlying state.
-We describe this function in more detail in Section \ref{sec:Env} for our simulation environment; we also demonstrate, through experiments on real-world datasets in Section~\ref{sec:datasets}, that it is a realistic assumption.
-In general, for finite state spaces, this function takes the form of a transition kernel.
-Thus, the state $s_{t}$, is not drawn independently from an underlying stationary distribution but evolves according to a finite-state Markov chain.
-We do not impose a restriction on how the context $\mathbf{x}_{t}$ is generated from the state as long the linear realizability assumption holds, that is, the expected reward for each action depends linearly on the context.
-Each state is associated with a stationary context and action-reward distribution $D_s(\mathbf{x},\mathbf{r})$.
-Contexts and rewards are sampled i.i.d. from $D_s$.
+where $\phi: \mathcal{S}\rightarrow \mathcal{S}$ denotes a function determining the next underlying state.
+We also demonstrate, through experiments on real-world data sets in section~\ref{sec:datasets}, that it is a realistic assumption.
+In general, for finite state spaces, $\phi$ function takes the form of a transition kernel.
+Thus, the state $s_{t}$, is not drawn independently from an underlying stationary distribution, like in~\cite{Bouneffouf2020}, but evolves according to a finite-state Markov chain.

-The difference in cumulative reward between the policy that always chooses the optimal action on every time step, and the learned policy $\pi$ of the agent, is commonly referred to as the \textit{dynamic regret}.
-We compute the regret following the definition:
+The difference in cumulative reward between the policy that always chooses the optimal action on every time step and the learned policy $\pi$ of the agent is commonly referred to as the \textit{dynamic regret}.
+We compute the regret in the following.